rejth/color-dropper/README.md

 ## Current technical issues

 The `ColorDropper` component does not work properly with Workers right now because of a function serialization problem. \
-When we register a new worker via the `useWorker` property, we need to serialize and deserialize data for transferring between threads (image data back to the main thread frequently). \
+When we register a new worker via the `useWorker` property, we need to serialize and deserialize data for transferring between threads. \
 This is where the problem with `render` functions and their closures comes up.
 Serialization works correctly only for functions without closures.

 For example, this works correctly, because the `render` function does not have a closure with external variables: